Religious School & Hebrew Lab

 My name is Linda Selander and I taught kindergarten and first-grade students for 21 years in the Norwalk/La Mirada Unified School District.
 Throughout these years, my goal as an educator was for my students to feel excited about coming to school, become self-confident and develop habits that enable them to become lifetime learners.

-Laura Milhander teaches in the elementary grades using the URJ’s Chai Curriculum, which includes lessons in Torah, Avodah, and Gemilut Chasadim, adding to the children’s growing knowledge of Jewish holidays.
-The Milhanders joined the TBO family in 2014, and Laura joined our teaching staff a year later.
-She has been teaching in Jewish and general education environments for over 30 years.
-She loves sharing her joy of celebrating Jewish customs and learning with children and looks forward to doing so for many years to come.
+My name is Laura Milhander, and I teach the middle elementary grades on Sunday mornings.
+I use the URJ’s Chai Curriculum to teach lessons in Torah, Avodah, and Gemilut Chasadim, as well as other materials and sources to teach the Jewish holidays in a creative and meaningful way.
+My family joined the TBO family in 2014, and I joined the teaching staff a year later.
+I have been teaching in Jewish and general education environments for 35 years.
+I love sharing my joy of celebrating Jewish customs and learning with children and look forward to doing so for many years to come.